-1. Sip on a seasonal cocktail.
+1. Sip seasonal cocktails

 Wild Basin Wilderness Preserve.
 Courtesy of Wild Basin Creative Research Center, St. Edward's University.

-7. Cozy up with wintery comfort food.
+8. Cozy up with wintery comfort food

 Crux Climbing Center.
 Credit Merrick Ales.

-14. See a comedy show.
+14. See a comedy show